Henry C. Mustin (1874–1923)

-Henry Croskey Mustin (6 February 1874 – 23 August 1923) was a pioneering naval aviator who undertook the task of establishing the first Naval Aeronautic Station (now Naval Air Station Pensacola) on the site of the abandoned Navy Yard at Warrington, Florida in 1914.
+Henry Croskey Mustin (6 February 1874 – 23 August 1923) was a pioneering naval aviator who undertook the task of establishing the first Naval Aeronautic Station (now Naval Air Station Pensacola) on the site of the abandoned Navy Yard at Warrington, Florida, in 1914.
 He was designated Navy Air Pilot No. 3 and later Naval Aviator No. 11.
 Two U.S. Navy destroyers have borne the name Mustin in honor of Captain Mustin and his descendants, three of whom have served as flag officers.

 Early life and career

 U.S. Naval Academy midshipmen skylarking aboard USS Essex, 1893.
 Midshipman Henry Mustin is in the foreground on the left.

-Born in Philadelphia, Pennsylvania, Mustin graduated from the United States Naval Academy in 1896.
+Born in Philadelphia, Mustin graduated from the United States Naval Academy in 1896.
 He spent two years at sea, as required by law, before he was commissioned an ensign.
 From then until he reported to duty in aviation 15 years later, he distinguished himself as a remarkably capable officer in the surface navy.